 At Willis Street Physiotherapy and our partner social enterprise "The Physio Spot" we welcome clients of all genders, for all injury and pain conditions.
-We also offer specific gender diversity services.
+We also offer specific gender affirming services.

 In recognition of the fact gender diverse clients often have financial hardship then we are happy to offer fully subsidised appointments (with funding coming from our social enterprise the Physio Spot).
 In order to access the fully subsidised appointment you must get a GP referral.
 If you are happy to self fund, you do not require a GP referral to receive treatment.